andrewhao/built-to-last-talk/slides.md

 ## Decrease coupling by publishing events for async dependencies

 Domains that only need unidirectional data flow work well here!

+???

+Let's think of another way to decouple our systems - via an event-driven architecture.

+Many of your companies are already doing this - you may have existing subsystems like RabbitMQ or ZeroMQ - that allow asynchronous message bus-like communication between systems.

+For the rest of us - I'm about to introduce something that piggybacks off of an asynchronous processing system that we already have - Sidekiq.

 ---